yst1979/yst1979.github.io/_posts/2018-04-24-upload-jekyll-theme-to-github-pages.md

 3. Push all the files from your local repository directory to github pages repository.
 4. Enjoy!

-## Clone your github pages reposityr
+## Clone your github pages repository
 Use the command below to clone your repository, remember to replace `username` to your github account.
 In the image below, you would see that I have the theme cloned along with my github pages repository.
 ```bash
 git clone https://github.com/username/username.github.io